 A survey of past and present films with particular emphasis on the elements of form and style.
 A history of film and survey of genres and styles is included.
+Prerequisite: 60 credit hours completed

 Critical Appreciation of the Arts

 Focuses on the special role of the arts: painting, sculpture, architecture, literature, drama, music, dance, film, and photography as forms of human expression.
 Attention is given to definitions of art and various critical approaches to the arts in order to establish a foundation for critical response.